tlines/FITBoard-documentation/system-requirements-overview.md

-# System Architecture Overview
+# System Requirements Overview

-This documents the decisions made concerning the tools and construction of the fitboard system.
-It does not document how these tools function.
-This document is broken down based on needs of the system.
+This documents the decisions made concerning the devices and core components of the fitboard system.
+It does not provide in depth explanation of how these tools function.
+This document is broken down based on the requirements of the system.

 #